 The National Security Education Program (NSEP) David L. Boren Graduate/Undergraduate Fellowships enables U.S. students to pursue specialization in area and language study and to add an international dimension to their education.
 Boren Fellowships support students pursuing the study of languages, cultures, and world regions that are critical to U.S. national security but are less frequently studied by U.S. students, i.e., areas of the world other than Western Europe, Canada, Australia, and New Zealand.
 These fellowships provide students funding up to $10,000 for a semester or $20,000 for a year to study abroad while participating in an academic program as an NSEP scholar.
-Limited to U.S. citizens, this program has a federal government service agreement attached to the award which would require recipients to commit to work in the Federal Government in a position with national security responsibilities within three years after graduation.
-Please contact the Study Abroad Office Director, Adrian Doyle.
+Limited to U.S. citizens, this program has a federal government service agreement attached to the award which would require recipients to commit to working in the Federal Government in a position with national security responsibilities within three years after graduation.

 Phi Kappa Phi Study Abroad Grants

 Phi Kappa Phi Study Abroad Grants are designed to help support undergraduates as they seek knowledge and experience in their academic fields by studying abroad.
 Fifty $1,000 grants are awarded each year.

 Apply for scholarships funding study, senior thesis research, and/or internships in Germany.
 Visit the DAAD website for more information.